-5 Promotion of mobility management education (Transport Environment Education)
+5Promotion of mobility management education (Transport Environment Education)

-To promote mobility management education (transport environment learning), we support local governments and elementary/junior high schools by creating a base for continuous implementation and distributing educational declarations that serve as guidelines.
+In order to promote mobility management education (transport environment learning), this project supports local governments and elementary, junior high, and high schools in creating the basis for continuous implementation, preparing and distributing educational declarations and case studies that serve as guidelines, and distributing an e-mail magazine.
+In 2022, the project provided support to the following 15 elementary, junior high, and high schools.